In Fine Taste

 • Scrape down sides of bowl if needed.
 In a separate bowl mix together flour, salt, and baking soda.
 Add in to batter a little bit at a time.
 Mix until the flour is just incorporated.
 Do not over mix.

 • Stir in dark chocolate chips and pistachios.
-I reserved some pistachios to top cookie dough balls with.
+I reserved some pistachios and chocolate to top cookie dough balls with.
 If you have time, wrap cookie dough in plastic wrap and refrigerate overnight.
-I found that flavor is better as they mingle together overnight.
-However, your cookies will still turn out and be delicious if you don’t have time.
+I found that flavor is better as they mingle together overnight (even refrigerating for one hour improve the flavor!).
+However, your cookies will still turn out and be delicious if you don't have time to let it chill.

 • Preheat oven to 375 degrees Fahrenheit.
-Take about ¼ cup of dough top cookie dough balls with some of the reserved pistachios (optional).
-Place on greased baking sheet and bake for 9-11 minutes.
+Take about ¼ cup of dough top cookie dough balls with some of the reserved pistachios and chocolate (optional).
+Place on greased or lined baking sheet and bake for 9-11 minutes.
 Cool on baking sheet for 10 minutes before transferring to a cooling rack.
+Top with a little flaky sea salt.

 Nutrition